fm140905/10022020/README.md

 - Sometimes the file is too lagre to be processed at one time (a few GB).
 In this case, you can split the file into several parts and process them seperately.
 Or you can use a small `MaxNumPulses`.
 - Open a terminal, type `./main` to run.
 - Use `Ctrl`+ `c` to quit.

+## Use
+If you use part of this software, please cite the following paper Fang, M., Bartholomew, N., Di Fulvio, A. Positron annihilation lifetime spectroscopy using fast scintillators and digital electronics
+(2019) Nuclear Instruments and Methods in Physics Research, Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, 943, art. no. 162507.